ibm-cloud-docs/vpc/bs_snapshots_restore.md

 3. On the Instance details page, scroll to the list of Storage volumes and click **Attach volumes**.
 A side panel opens for you to define the volume attachment.
 4. From the Attach storage volume panel, expand the list of Block Volumes, and select **Create a data volume**.
 5. You can expand the list and select a snapshot, or search for a specific snapshot by its CRN.
-6. The snapshot contains the properties of the original source volume, including the auto-delete status, tags, profile, and encryption.
+6. The snapshot contains the properties of the original source volume, including the autodelete status, tags, profile, and encryption.
 You can change all these properties.
 Keep in mind that you can change the volume name, profile, size, and IOPS later, but you cannot change the encryption type or CRK after the volume is created.

    If you selected a second-generation snapshot to create the volume, your volume's encryption type must match the snapshot's encryption type.
 If the snapshot has provider-managed keys, do not specify a key from a key management service.
    {: note}